“You’re retiring?! Who is going to help me now?”

 A point person may need to step in with a case like this or take the lead in these emotionally difficult situations for loved ones.

 With this said, when treatment takes a problematic direction, the point person becomes even more critical.
 In some cases, a more restrictive treatment fit may need to discover for the safety of the patients or family members.

 For an adult, mental health patients, in particular, who are likely to have wrap-around services may already be living in treatment homes in the community.
 Many patients with severe conditions live out their lives in community adult homes in a supervised living situation.
 These adult homes are little more than freestanding and self-sufficient inpatient wards scattered and dispersed in the community.

 I am a person with lived experience who uses the mental health system and accesses it at various levels.
-I have never been so reliant on the system and its resources that I have been conditioned by it.
+I have never been so reliant on the course and its resources.
+In turn, we have become conditioned by it.
 If the system failed me or my needs bump up against its interests, I would not be so jarred or shaken that my well-being, world-view, and quality of life are at risk.

 I have witnessed this manifest in different ways.
 I have seen clients yell and scream at their workers in the community on a supermarket cashier lane, in community centers, or hospital waiting rooms and ER’s, just because they have no other emotional outlet to vent.

 I have also experienced being yelled at because my clients were so isolated and disconnected from natural supports.
 Since, as a mental health worker, I was a representative of the system, both literally and figuratively.
 It was the only option for some clients to release their extreme build-up of negative emotions and disturbing thoughts.

 The cases I describe aren’t as rare and far, and few in between, as you may think in today’s mental health treatment settings.